 - Villa Lika - 15 min walk to the park, bigger with 16 rooms, great hosts.

 - Bungalows Korana (Campsite) - minutes drive to the park, stay in wooden bungalows with shared bathrooms, offers a restaurant on site, has 47 rooms.

-Pick your own trail before you get there so you can start hiking right away - No need for the guided tours in the park as the routes are easy to follow.
+Pick your own trail before you get there so you can start hiking right away - there is no need for the guided tours in the park as the routes are easy to follow.

 #5 - Walk a trail route in reverse

 If you come across a big group at the start of your trail, consider walking the trail in reverse.
 You’ll be walking uphill most of the time but you will see fewer people on the trail.